Northeastern Electric Racing: 2024 Chassis Design

 Force Simulations (Finite Element Analysis)

-In the front impact simulation, I chose to designate the rear bulhead as the fixed body because the rear bulkhead would deform the least in a catastrophic front crash.
+In the front impact simulation, I designated the rear bulkhead as a fixed surface because the rear bulkhead would deform the least in a catastrophic front crash.
+This assumption was supported by research and recommendations directly from Ansys.

-Initially the chassis design did not survive the simulation and had a factor of safety of 0.87.
-I was able to identify weak points from the simulation, including a force concentration between two nearby nodes on the front roll hoop.
-I combined those two nodes and increased the thicknesses of weak members in the design to improve strength.
+Initially the chassis failed the simulation with a FOS of 0.87.
+I using this simulation to identify weak points stress concentrations.
+I combined nearby nodes and increased the thicknesses of weak tubes in the design to improve strength.

-While testing the simulations, I noticed the top members along the car's length recieved more stress than the bottom members.
-I oriented all diagonal triangulations in the car to strategically redirect force from the top members to the bottom members to better distribute the force and improve the chassis's strength.
+I also noticed the top members along the car's length carried more stress than the bottom members.
+I oriented all diagonal supports in the car to redirect force from the top members to the bottom members for a more even stress distribution and improved strength.

-My final chassis design is able to withstand a 20g front impact and has a factor of safety of 1.2 with respect to its yield strength.
+My final design successfullt passed a 20g front impact with a FOS of 1.2 relative to its yield strength.

 Initial 20g Front Impact Simulation